 As well as a treasure trove of precious objects from the rival courts of Tudor England and Valois France, the exhibition will feature a unique tapestry that will go on public display for the first time in its history.

 Manufactured in Tournai in the 1520s, the richly woven textile depicts a bout of wrestling at the Field of Cloth of Gold presided over by François I, and includes among the brace of royal musicians a black trumpeter.
 This incredible object is one of only a handful of surviving early 16th-century visual representations of people of colour at the European royal courts and provides a window into the largely unknown world of the black Tudors.

 The exhibition will also feature a treasure trove of precious objects showcasing the opulence and sophistication of Tudor England and Valois France and will unite priceless artworks, richly decorated textiles and finely crafted metalwork.

 Joint Chief Curator at Historic Royal Palaces, Dr Tracy Borman, said:

 ‘The Field of Cloth of Gold was a hugely important moment, not just in the history of our most famous king, Henry VIII, but in the shaping of our national identity and the making of modern Europe.
 In bringing together a host of treasures relating to this iconic meeting, this unique exhibition will reveal the fascinating story of the people and politics that lay behind it.
 This is Tudor history at its most dramatic, dazzling best.’

 Having had a sneak preview of the event, it is well worth visiting.
-The paintings and the stories behind them are quite spectacular, giving us an insight I to these historical moments.
-Visitors are asked to book in advance to help Historic Royal Palaces manage capacity, and to allow visitors to enjoy their time at court with plenty of space.
+The paintings and the stories behind them are quite spectacular, giving us an insight into these historical moments.
+Visitors are asked to book in advance to help Historic Royal Palaces manage capacity and to allow visitors to enjoy their time at court with plenty of space.